hilays79/PolyphaseFilterbank/README.md

 ## Overview

-This repository provides a high-performance computing (HPC) implementation of a Polyphase Filter Bank (PFB) tailored for advanced digital signal processing (DSP).
-The project focuses on complex data processing by channelising a high-speed time-domain signal into multiple narrower-band frequency channels.
-It achieves this using a computationally efficient combination of a polyphase FIR filter and a Fast Fourier Transform (FFT).
+* This repository provides a high-performance computing (HPC) implementation of a Polyphase Filter Bank (PFB) tailored for advanced digital signal processing (DSP).
+* The project focuses on complex data processing by channelising a high-speed time-domain signal into multiple narrower-band frequency channels.
+* It achieves this using a computationally efficient combination of a polyphase FIR filter and a Fast Fourier Transform (FFT).
+* Explored optimisations on GPU: L2 cache memory management using batching, L1 cache throughput using tranposed kernels, and redistribution of thread compute using different kernel grid sizes and convolution operations.
+* Development of a more advanced and optimised algorithm has been moved to a private repository.
+Contact author at Hilay.Shah@anu.edu.au for more information.

 ### The PFB Algorithm

-* **C++ (CPU) Implementation:** Employs standard vectorization to perform overlapping, windowing, and FFT operations.
-The input time-series data is multiplied by a windowing function (such as a Hamming or Hann window) across multiple taps, and then fed into an FFT (typically leveraging FFTW) to extract the frequency channels.
-Both 32-bit and 64-bit data types are supported.
+* **C++ (CPU) Implementation:**
+  * Employs standard vectorisation to perform overlapping, windowing, and FFT operations.
+  * The input time-series data is multiplied by a windowing function (such as a Hamming or Hann window) across multiple taps, and then fed into an FFT (typically leveraging FFTW) to extract the frequency channels.
+  * Both 32-bit and 64-bit data types are supported.
-* **CUDA (GPU) Implementation:** Built for speed using massive parallelization.
-It leverages custom CUDA kernels for the polyphase filter and windowing stages.
-Tranposed FIR filter kernels are tested to maximise L1 cache throughput.
-Batching is implemented to minimise flushing of data from L2 cache to DRAM during the execution of the kernel.
-Batchsize of ~40% the L2 cache size provides maximum performance due to minimal flushing.
-The heavily optimized cuFFT library is then used to execute batched FFTs directly on the device, maximizing throughput for large-scale data processing or real-time physical simulations.
-Both 32-bit and 64-bit data types are supported.
-32-bit preferred due to high FP32 FLOPS performance on GPUs (~30X speedup over the CPU implementation).
+* **CUDA (GPU) Implementation:**
+  * Built for speed using massive parallelisation.
+  * It leverages custom CUDA kernels for the polyphase filter and windowing stages.
+  * Tranposed FIR filter kernels are tested to maximise L1 cache throughput.
+  * Batching is implemented to minimise flushing of data from L2 cache to DRAM during the execution of the kernel.
+  * Batchsize of ~40% the L2 cache size provides maximum performance due to minimal flushing.
+  * The heavily optimised cuFFT library is then used to execute batched FFTs directly on the device, maximising throughput for large-scale data processing or real-time physical simulations.
+My batching implementation also optimises cuFFT execution of the FFT.
+  * Both 32-bit and 64-bit data types are supported.
+32-bit preferred due to high FP32 FLOPS performance on GPUs (~30X speedup over the C++ CPU implementation).

 ---